AlaminTechn/playlist/README.md

 1. Open the application in multiple browser windows/tabs
 2. Perform actions in one window (add, remove, reorder, vote)
 3. Observe changes appear in other windows within ~1 second
-4. Test connection recovery by temporarily disconnecting network
+4. Test connection recovery by temporarily disconnecting the network

 ## Performance Considerations